 At the firm of Karen Ann Ulmer, P.C., we represent Pennsylvania parents in relocation cases — including parents wishing to relocate and those seeking to prevent the relocation of their children.
 We have successfully represented numerous clients in parental relocation cases.
 We will work to achieve your goals and protect your rights.

-Contact us by email or call 215-752-6200 to schedule a call for a free general & confidential consultation.
+Contact us by email or call 215-752-6200 to schedule a call for a general & confidential consultation.

 WHAT THE COURT CONSIDERS